Mickey Miller

 Mickey Miller is a fictional character from the BBC soap opera EastEnders, played by Joe Swash.
-He made his first appearance on 15 April 2003.
-Introduced as a guest character, Mickey proved popular and was turned into a regular by executive producer Louise Berridge.
+He first appeared on 15 April 2003 as a guest character.
+Mickey proved popular and the executive producer Louise Berridge made him a full-time member of the cast.
 The character is portrayed as a wheeler-dealer, involved in various money-making scams.
 A family was built around the character in 2004 when the other Millers moved to Albert Square.
 It was announced on 25 February 2008 that the characters of Mickey and his stepfather Keith had been axed by EastEnders' executive producer Diederick Santer.
 Mickey left on 1 July 2008.
-In July 2011, it was announced Swash would reprise his role for the departure storyline of his screen brother Darren and appeared for two episodes on 19 and 20 September 2011.
+In September 2011, it was announced Swash would reprise his role for the departure storyline of his screen brother Darren and appeared for two episodes on 19 and 20 September 2011.
+Mickey made a second two-episode return stint between 9 and 10 December 2024, with Swash's return being an unannounced surprise.